-The Poodle is a very popular dog in the US.
-In fact, they always end up in the top ten each year in terms of its popularity.
-They’re known for high intelligence, but their curly and poofy coats may make you wonder what they were actually meant to do.
+The Poodle is a popular dog in the US.
+In fact, they always end up in the top ten popular list each year.
+Though they’re known for high intelligence, their curly and poofy coats may make you question what they were actually bred to do.

-So, what Poodles were bred for?
-The Poodle was originally bred to be a retriever in the water.
-Specifically, they would accompany hunters and retrieve shot-down ducks and other waterfowl from ponds and lakes.
-Later, they became circus dogs, war dogs and even truffle hunters.
-Though, they’re mostly bred for only companionship today.
+The Poodle was originally bred to be a water retriever.
+They would accompany hunters and retrieve shot-down ducks and other waterfowl from ponds and lakes.
+Later on, Poodles were developed to be circus dogs, war dogs and even truffle hunters.
+However, modern Poodles are mostly bred for companionship today.

 There’s more to the Poodle than you know.
+They’re easily one of the most interesting breeds.
 Let’s take a deeper look into the old history, jobs and roles of the elegant Poodle.
 We’ll also dive into their origins and why they’re so good at their “hunting” jobs.

 Table of Contents

 The Poodle is a very intelligent dog that’s both extremely trainable and very loyal, which is why many dog owners choose the Poodle as their family pet.
 But despite their elegant and graceful looks, the Poodle can be an active dog breed.

 There are three size variations of Poodles: the Toy, the Miniature and the Standard Poodle.
 Generally speaking, the Standard Poodle is a little more reserved and calm than the other two.
 In addition, the Miniature Poodle tends to be the most active.